Libberator/LIbberator.github.io/content/post/2023-07-04-quaternions/index.md

 Simplifying one last time gives us <code>V<sub>4D</sub>' = 0i + 9.9j + 0k + 0</code>

-Converting the final result back into 3D world space gives us a vector of <code>(0, 9.9, 0)</code>.
+Converting the final result back into 3D world space gives us a vector of `(0, 9.9, 0)`.
 Awesome!

 ## Conclusion

-Quaternions are pretty nifty :thumbsup:
+Visualizing the rotations and getting a solid point of reference (local, global, relative to something else?) can be daunting.
+But now you know the essentials and to think about them in terms of and **axis** and an **angle**, so go out there and practice with them!
+Think about what sort of scenarios would be suitable for different methods.
+Don't multiply them in the wrong order.
+Level up beyond the pedestrian Euler angles.
+Being able to use Quaternions is an invaluable tool to have as a gamedev.
+And they're pretty nifty too :thumbsup:

 ## Bonus Material and Resources